-Studying for a business degree allows students to develop a broad understanding of the fundamental business concepts and provides you with subject-specific knowledge in all functional areas such as:
+Studying business allows students to gain a broad understanding of fundamental business concepts and develop deep knowledge and skills in specific areas of business such as:

-- Entrepreneurship – Explore the entrepreneurship phenomenon while fostering the development of an entrepreneurial mindset and the skills and knowledge necessary for participating in the entrepreneurial process.
+- Entrepreneurship: Foster an entrepreneurial mindset and develop the skills and knowledge necessary to participate in the entrepreneurial process.

-- Finance – Study financial management, financial analysis techniques, working capital management and long-term and short-term financing.
+- Finance: Explore financial management, financial analysis techniques, working capital management and long-term and short-term financing.

-- Human resources – Understand the principal human resource processes such as staffing, development, employment relations and compensation.
+- Human resources: Understand the principal human resources processes such as staffing, development, employment relations and compensation.

-- Information systems – Introduces the types of information systems, managing information systems resources, information systems planning and ethics, security and privacy issues in information management.
+- Information systems: Learn about the types of information systems, managing information systems resources, planning and ethics, and security and privacy issues in information management.

-- Marketing – Learn about consumer behaviour, marketing research, product management, pricing, marketing communications, channels of distribution and digital media.
+- Marketing: Discover the intricacies of consumer behaviour, marketing research, product management, pricing, marketing communications, channels of distribution and digital media.

-- Operations management – Examine productivity, forecasting, capacity planning, material requirements planning, waiting lines analysis, project management, inventory management, quality control and supply chain management.
+- Operations management: Examine productivity, forecasting, capacity planning, waiting lines analysis, project and inventory management, and quality control.

 Careers in Business

-Most jobs in Canada require a post-secondary education.
-Choosing an undergraduate business degree program gives students the start they need to build successful careers.
-The learning opportunities offered take students outside the classroom, beyond the borders of Newfoundland and Labrador, and into a global community of business leaders.
+Many jobs in Canada require a post-secondary education.
+Choosing business gives you the start you need to build a successful career.
+The learning opportunities we offer take students outside the classroom, beyond the borders of Newfoundland and Labrador, and into a global community of business leaders.

-Graduates of the Faculty of Business Administration occupy positions of leadership in the private and public sectors provincially, nationally and internationally.
-Our alumni hold senior management positions and build successful careers in diverse fields such as:
+Our graduates are leaders in provincial, national and international private and public sectors.
+Our alumni hold senior management positions and have successful careers in diverse fields such as:

 - Arts and events management